junxit/us-congress-bills-119/metadata.md

 - 2025-06-23 — Mrs. Wagner moved to suspend the rules and pass the bill, as amended.
 - 2025-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2863)
 - 2025-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2863)
+- 2025-06-24 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 103.